wanzi-wang/graspp_2025s_fintech/README.md

 # 🤔 Research Question (Tentative)
-New: What is the impact of mobile cellular subscriptions on agricultural output in ASEAN and South Asian countries?
+New: What is the impact of fixed broadband subscriptions on digital payment in ASEAN and South Asian countries?

 Old: To what extent is having a digital presence linked with improvements in financial inclusion and outcomes among the agricultural poor?